FHI GENERAL TERMS AND CONDITIONS OF DELIVERY 2020

 21 Termination of this Agreement

-If one of the Parties is in default, this shall entitle the other Party to dissolve all or part of this Agreement without prejudice to the right to demand fulfilment.
+If one of the Parties is in default, the other Party will be authorised to dissolve the Agreement in whole or in part.

 21.2 Compensation for damage

 The Contractor shall not be liable for compensation to the Client in the event of dissolution by the Client.

 The Contractor may without notice of default dissolve this Agreement with immediate effect in the event the other party is declared bankrupt, cedes property, is granted a (temporary or definitive) suspension of payment, in the event that all or part of the other Party’s assets are seized or in the event that the other Party’s enterprise is liquidated or wound up.